RevolinoSepvirgo/RevolinoSepvirgo/README.md

 I love building intuitive and responsive apps, both for the web and mobile.
 Currently focusing on integrating **Google Maps**, **SQLite**, and **modern Laravel APIs** into production-ready apps.

+I'm enthusiastic about clean UI, efficient backend, and building solutions that people actually use.

+---

+## 🔭 Currently Working On

+- 🚧 Improving UI/UX on my School Map App
+- 🔌 Building REST API with Laravel for Finance App
+- 📚 Learning advanced state management in Flutter (Bloc & Riverpod)

 ---